Yet Another Python Pkg Manager: uv

 third party library implemented in an entirely different language,

-likely to be superseded when the next hot thing in Python package
+uv likely to be superseded when the next hot thing in Python package

 management rolls around.
 I wish Python would bless a full-feature

-package manager similar to Node adopting npm
+package manager similar to Node adopting npm, but I won’t hold my

-breath. (hatch
+breath. (hatch someday?)

 Either way, shoutout to Astral for their “next-gen” Rust-based Python

-provide modern, light-speed solutions to
+tooling.
+Both uv and ruff provide modern, light-speed solutions to

 niches largely unfilled since the advent of Python.